Dr Sarah Lane

 I’m a behavioural ecologist interested in different forms of animal conflict.
 My current research with Professor Mark Briffa focuses on the the idea that a good fighter may not always be the one who fights with the most vigour, but that skill may play a role in determining fighting success too.
 While we know that skill plays an important role in human conflict, both in warfare and sports, this phenomenon has yet to be explored in animal contests.

 2017-2018: Member of the organising committee for Easter 2018 conference of Association for the Study of Animal Behaviour (ASAB).

 Member of the British Ecological Society (BES) Review College

 I’m fascinated by the many different forms of conflict which result from sexual and natural selection.
 I spent my PhD investigating sexual conflict and sperm competition in the broad-horned flour beetle Gnatocerus cornutus.
 During this time I watched a lot of interactions both male-male and male-female, in which males would often court other males while aggressively wrestling with females.
 These observations of unexpected and seemingly maladaptive behaviour sparked my interest in social interactions, in particular agonistic encounters.

-Outside of sea anemones, I am eager to learn more about the use of weapons during conflicts.
+Outside of hermit crabs, I am eager to learn more about the use of weapons during conflicts and the injuries that they inflict.
 What differentiates weapons from other kinds of traits?
 How do individuals cope with the costs of using weapons (specifically self-inflicted damage)?
-How do the costs and benefits of offensive and defensive weapons differ from one another?
+How do the costs of injury affect fighting decisions?

 Creative practice & artistic projects

-Briffa, M. & Lane, S. M. In Press Signals in conflict resolution: Conventional signals, aggression and territoriality.
+Briffa, M. & Lane, S. M. 2018 Signals in conflict resolution: Conventional signals, aggression and territoriality.
 In Breed, M. D. & Moore, J (Eds) Encyclopedia of Animal Behavior (2nd ed.)
 Elsevier.